A new experience below 42 Street

-More Space to Move
+More space to move

 We’re overhauling the existing escalators and adding new ones to the Grand Central Station complex.
 We’re upgrading and adding modern elevators, too.

 New York City is at the center of so much, and 42 Street is physically in the middle of it.
-For more than 100 years, our multiple transit hubs have been central to our regional network of transportation systems that fuel the economic and cultural prosperity of the city and beyond.
+For more than 100 years, our transit hubs have been central to the transportation systems that fuel the economic and cultural prosperity of the city and beyond.